How Fit Do I Need To Be

 Descending the scree slope on the Tongariro Alpine Crossing is best done slowly and carefully

-Overall, a Walking Legends itinerary will only include short sections of Level 4 trail, the rest will be comfortably within the Level 3 category.
-Every night over dinner, your guides will give you a thorough safety briefing on what to expect the next day.
-That’s a beautiful opportunity for you to ask any questions you might have or to suss out whether or not you should attempt the walk.
-Our guides will have done a few walks with you by this time so they’ll have a good read on where you’re at.
-Often we find that our walkers, who are in their 50’s, 60’s and 70’s, manage these trails beautifully and the excitement and sense of achievement at the end is an absolute fizzer for us all!
+Overall, a Walking Legends itinerary will only include short sections of Level 4 trail.
+The rest will be comfortably within the Level 3 category.
+Every night over dinner, your guides give you a thorough safety briefing on what to expect the next day.
+You can ask any questions or whether you should attempt the walk.
+Our guides have done a few walks with you by this time, as a result they’ll have a good read on where you’re at.
+Our walkers, who are in their 50’s, 60’s and 70’s, manage these trails beautifully.
+The excitement and sense of achievement at the end is an absolute fizzer for us all!

 Level 5 – Hard

 Level 5 trails are advanced, backcountry tramping trails.
 We don’t do any Level 5 graded trails in our North Island guided walk itineraries.
-Level 5 trails are largely unmarked, requiring you to have great maps and experience with orienteering or way-finding using only a compass.
-You’ll need to have solid backcountry bushcraft skills for Level 5 trails in New Zealand.
-We highly recommend you go with a backcountry guide if you’d like to experience some back country tramping in New Zealand as our outdoor environment is unique and local knowledge is invaluable when it comes to our extreme weather and steep terrain.
+Level 5 trails are largely unmarked, requiring you to have great maps and experience with using only a compass.
+You need to have solid backcountry bushcraft skills for Level 5 trails in New Zealand.
+We highly recommend you go with a backcountry guide, because our outdoor environment is unique.
+Local knowledge is invaluable when it comes to our extreme weather and steep terrain.

 Got More Questions?